FinleyFraser/LawsforFS/Stapleton County Economy Injection Act of 2024.md

 **SECTION 2:** The Stapleton County Council shall be able to by a super-majority vote (2/3) add, remove, or amend any financial policy.

+**SECTION 3:**  The Stapleton County Council shall be able to impeach the administrator of the OEA.

+---

+<h3>CHAPTER SIX</h3>
+The contingency plan; how this act may be nullified; and how funds will be dealt with in cases of emergencies.

+---

+**SECTION 1:** The Stapleton County Council may not nullify, void, or make this act in not affect in any similar matter if any of the following are true:
+(A) There is an active loan out.
+(B) The county actively holds bonds.

+**SECTION 2:** Chapter 6, Section 1 of this act shall not hold true if the act nullifying, voiding, or making this act not in effect in any similar matter has its own contingency plan on how to deal with the loans and bonds.